Present in the Shadow of the War

 The role UBRE was meant to fulfil remained significant.
 It was required for first-line resupply to units needing immediate bulk fuel replenishment when other methods were impractical or cost-ineffective.
 It was also required to provide kerbside refuelling facilities at second line, mobile bulk refuelling facilities for RNZAF helicopters supporting ground forces, and mobile bulk refuelling facilities for civil aid or emergency tasks in New Zealand and overseas.

-At the same time, New Zealand was closely watching Australian developments.
+At the same time, New Zealand was closely watching developments in Australia.
 The Australian Army was moving towards different UBRE systems for armoured and general-purpose wheeled requirements.
 For New Zealand, this raised a choice between adopting the Australian solution, including a separate RNZAC refuelling capability, or developing a modular New Zealand UBRE system while maintaining interoperability through standardised pumping and distribution equipment.

 This context is important because the system’s shortcomings did not make it irrelevant.
 On the contrary, UBRE was essential because it filled a real operational need.
 It allowed petroleum operators to move beyond purely manual fuel distribution and gave commanders a more efficient means of sustaining vehicles, aircraft support, and mobile formations in the field.